seanluyk/audio101/activities.md

 3. Repeat this for one of your pairs of clips (optional)

 ## 2. Compare Two Recordings Using Sonic Lineup
 - Export the Captain John Black closing line clips

-## 3. Use FFMPEG to Extract an Audio Track
+- Open them up in Sonic Lineup
+- Explore the various visualization options available
+- Use the speed up/slow down features and toggle between recordings to do some close listening

-## 4. Use the Command Line to Extract Audio Metadata
+## 3. Use the Command Line to Extract Audio Metadata